hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 ### Re-processing data
 {{%expand "Click to expand" %}}
 If you've added new Azure tags or you're redeploying the solution, you may need to re-process data.
-To reprocess data we delete any existing parquet files created by AWS Glue, move processed CSV files to the *azurecidraw* folder and run the Glue job.
+To reprocess data we delete any existing parquet files created by AWS Glue, move processed CSV files to the *azurecidraw* folder and run the AWS Glue job.
 See instructions below.

 1. Browse to the **Amazon S3 bucket** created by the deployment.
 If you deployed using CloudFormation then the bucket will start with the stack name.
 If you used Terraform the bucket will start with the prefix code you specified, followed by *sss* as the resource ID.
 ![Images/cidazure-common-reprocess-s3browse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-reprocess-s3browse.png?width=1000px)